jayshree430/CinnamonCinema/README.md

 * Enum classes to hold the row names (A, B, C) and column name (1, 2, 3, 4, 5).
 * Booking class will be controller class that implements methods to check for valid inputs, check for available seats and finally allocate the seats.

+**Future Enhancements**

+* Displaying the reserved seat numbers for the customer in form of Matrix of Row and Seatnumber.
+* Allowing user to select preferred seats and continue to reserve if available.
+* Increasing the number of seats in the Movie Theatre

 **Technologies Used**
 * Java
 * maven